Little Miss Sunshine: Home media

 The DVD was released on December 19, 2006.
 It includes a dual-disc widescreen/full screen format, two commentary tracks, four alternate endings, and a music video by DeVotchKa.
 In its first week of release, DVD sales totaled $19,614,299 and it was the sixth-most sold DVD of the week.
-By September 16, 2008 gross domestic DVD sales totaled $55,516,832.
-Rentals of the film from its release through April 15, 2007 totalled $46.32 million.
+By September 16, 2008, gross domestic DVD sales totaled $55,516,832.
+Rentals of the film from its release through April 15, 2007, totalled $46.32 million.
 The film was released on Blu-ray on February 10, 2009.
+Then in 2010, it was released on a double movie DVD pack with Juno.

 Reception

 Critical response

-On Rotten Tomatoes, the film received a 91% positive aggregate rating, based on 218 reviews, with an average rating of 7.72/10.
+On Rotten Tomatoes, Little Miss Sunshine received a 91% positive aggregate rating, based on 218 reviews, with an average rating of 7.8/10.
 The site's critical consensus reads, "Little Miss Sunshine succeeds thanks to a strong ensemble cast that includes Greg Kinnear, Steve Carell, Toni Collette, Alan Arkin, and Abigail Breslin, as well as a delightfully funny script."
-On Metacritic, the film holds a score of 80 out of 100, based on reviews from 36 critics, indicating "generally favorable reviews."
+On Metacritic, the film holds a score of 80 out of 100, based on reviews from 36 critics, indicating "generally favorable" reviews.

 Michael Medved gave Little Miss Sunshine four out of four, saying that "... this startling and irresistible dark comedy counts as one of the very best films of the year ..." and that directors Jonathan Dayton and Valerie Faris, the movie itself, and actors Alan Arkin, Abigail Breslin, and Steve Carell deserved Oscar nominations.
 Joel Siegel issued an 'A' rating, saying that "Orson Welles would have to come back to life for this not to make my year-end Top 10 list."
 Stella Papamichael of BBC News called the film "a winning blend of sophistication and silliness".
 USA Today's Claudia Puig commented on Breslin's depiction of Olive Hoover, "If Olive had been played by any other little girl, she would not have affected us as mightily as it did."